Aliases for TNFSF13B Gene

-TNFSF13B (Tumor Necrosis Factor (Ligand) Superfamily, Member 13b) is a Protein Coding gene.
-Diseases associated with TNFSF13B include sialadenitis and localized scleroderma.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
+TNFSF13B (Tumor Necrosis Factor Superfamily Member 13b) is a Protein Coding gene.
+Diseases associated with TNFSF13B include Sialadenitis and Chronic Graft Versus Host Disease.
+Among its related pathways are TNF Signaling (sino) and ERK Signaling.
 GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
 An important paralog of this gene is TNFSF13.

 UniProtKB/Swiss-Prot for TNFSF13B Gene

 Cytokine that binds to TNFRSF13B/TACI and TNFRSF17/BCMA.
 TNFSF13/APRIL binds to the same 2 receptors.
 Together, they form a 2 ligands -2 receptors pathway involved in the stimulation of B- and T-cell function and the regulation of humoral immunity.
 A third B-cell specific BAFF-receptor (BAFFR/BR3) promotes the survival of mature B-cells and the B-cell response.